Birds of The Gambia: Red-billed Hornbill

 Appearance

-A relatively small West African hornbill measuring just 42cm high, easily recognised by its red and orange beak (which is smaller in the females).
-It has a white underside, black and white mottled wings, gray and white head with a darker stripe down the back of the head as seen in the video below.
+This species is a relatively small West African hornbill measuring just 42cm high, easily recognised by its red and orange beak (which is smaller in the females).
+It has a white underside, black and white mottled wings, grey and white head with a darker stripe down the back of the head.

 Where & When

-It is easily spotted in open woodland and dry savannas, often in pairs and right throughout the year.
-I took this picture while bird-watching with expert guide Malick Suso in Bijilo Forest, in the late afternoon last December.
+The Red-billed Hornbill is easily spotted in open woodland and dry savannas, often in pairs and right throughout the year.
+I took this picture while bird-watching with expert, award-winning guide Malick Suso in Bijilo Forest, in the late afternoon during a December trip.
 First one, and then two, kindly hopped around within a few feet of us, posing for our cameras while looking for food on the forest floor!
 Perfect!

 Behaviour

 It is omnivorous, mainly eating insects, fruit and grain.
-Pairs bred in the rainy season, nesting in tree cavities.
+Pairs breed in the rainy season, nesting in tree cavities.

 Related Articles